skensell/scottkensell.com/content/ios_course_review.md

 Author: Scott Kensell
 Summary: My opinions and what I took from the course *CS193P iPhone Application Development* taught by Paul Haggerty.

 If you're interested in learning iOS development, skip the tutorials, skip the official documentation, and go straight to <a target="_blank" href="http://www.stanford.edu/class/cs193p/cgi-bin/drupal/">this Stanford course</a>.
-It's aimed at XCode 5 and iOS 7, but I think he (Paul Haggerty) teaches a new version of the course each Fall so its not likely to ever be out of date.
+It's aimed at XCode 5 and iOS 7, but I think he (Paul Haggerty) teaches a new version of the course each Fall so it's not likely to ever be out of date.

 #### Course Material

 There are 18 75-minute videos jam-packed with useful information.
-In almost every class he does a demo where he does lots of fast-paced live coding.
+In almost every class he does a demo where he does lots of live coding.
 The first half of the class is typically slides.
 In case you missed something on the slides though, he has *extremely* detailed and annotated pdfs of the slides.
 There are 6 homework assignments and 1 final project.

 All videos and slides are downloadable from iTunesU while the demos are downloadable from the class's website.